-Note: This line maybe commented (like #drivers=), if it's please, uncomment before.
+Note: This line maybe commented (#drivers=), if so please uncomment first.

 Sound isn't working.

-Most of the time, this bug is caused by the OpenAL library, you can easly fix by setting the library openal32 to native on your winecfg.
+Most of the time, this bug is caused by the OpenAL library, you can fix this problem by setting the library openal32 to native (using winecfg).

-Close BioShock and steam, and reboot wine by typing wineserver -k.
+Close BioShock and Steam client, and reboot Wine by typing wineserver -k.

-Check integrity of the game trought steam, you can do that by right click on the game and going on Proprieties.
+Check the integrity of the game through Steam client window, you can do that by right clicking on Bioshock (in your games list) and selecting Proprieties.